 to() interface to move the Stable Diffusion pipeline to your M1 or M2 device.

-We recommend to “prime” the pipeline using an additional one-time pass through it.
-This is a temporary workaround for a weird issue we have detected: the first inference pass produces slightly different results than subsequent ones.
+If you are using PyTorch 1.13 you need to “prime” the pipeline using an additional one-time pass through it.
+This is a temporary workaround for a weird issue we detected: the first inference pass produces slightly different results than subsequent ones.
 You only need to do this pass once, and it’s ok to use just one inference step and discard the result.

 M1/M2 performance is very sensitive to memory pressure.
 The system will automatically swap if it needs to, but performance will degrade significantly when it does.

 We recommend you use attention slicing to reduce memory pressure during inference and prevent swapping, particularly if your computer has less than 64 GB of system RAM, or if you generate images at non-standard resolutions larger than 512 × 512 pixels.
 Attention slicing performs the costly attention operation in multiple steps instead of all at once.
 It usually has a performance impact of ~20% in computers without universal memory, but we have observed better performance in most Apple Silicon computers, unless you have 64 GB or more.